up-csi/rfc-modules/src/rfc/rfc-00.typ

 - Individual RFCs, once published as an #adopted-status, are not to be amended except for typographical, grammatical, or stylistic changes.

-- Obsolete RFCs are to be replaced with a new RFC and indicated by the status #obsoleted-status("[new rfc]").
+- Obsolete RFCs are to be replaced with a new RFC and indicated by the status #obsoleted-status("RFC-XX").

 === File Format

 - RFCs must be written in the Typst markdown language using the prescribed template.

+- The source files for RFCs must be stored in the RFC repository under the `src/rfc` directory as files named `rfc-xx.typ`

 === Punctuation